Results of this year’s submissions

 Each group that has registered for the shared task is allowed to submit up to 3 different runs per subtask.
-Groups that registered for both tasks therefore can submit up to 6 runs.
+Groups that registered for all three tasks therefore can submit up to 9 runs.
 Submitting multiple runs, however, is not mandatory.
 It is perfectly sufficient to just submit one run per subtask.

 Filename Format of Submission Runs